The Ruskin is closed to the public during the building renovation.

 If you plan to stay overnight, accommodation listings can be found at Visit Lancaster.

 Directions to The Ruskin

 The Ruskin is next to the main Roundabout on Campus.
 To get to the Ruskin walking from Alexandra Square head west, pass by the Library follow the path towards the Roundabout.
 The Ruskin is on the left.

 Accessible parking is located in fourteen places across campus.
 The nearest accessible parking to The Ruskin is at Bowland Avenue and Library Avenue.
 Your blue badge must be shown, and a parking ticket is not required.

-If you're travelling to us by bus, a lift at the University Underpass stop provides access to Alexandra Square.
+If you're travelling to us by bus, a lift at Lancaster University Bus Station provides access to Alexandra Square.
 Find The Ruskin by following signs outside the University Library.

 Full access to our facilities is available for wheelchair users via ramps and stair lifts, and there is an accessible toilet on the ground floor.

 We welcome local groups, and those visiting Lancaster and the Lake District.

 Groups of 8+ are advised to register their visit in advance with The Ruskin by emailing email@example.com.
 Group visits to The Ruskin are free.